r3dlight/keysas/documentation/user_documentation/administration.rst

 YARA_MAXFILESIZE
 ~~~~~~~~~~~~~~~~

 This parameter sets the maximum file size (in bytes) to be scanned.
-The bigger it is, the longer it takes to scan a file !
+The bigger it is, the longer it can take to scan a file !
 You should set this option to the same value as MAX_SIZE to be consistant.
 If a file is bigger than YARA_MAXFILESIZE, it is deleted.

 YARA_TIMEOUT
 ~~~~~~~~~~~~

 This parameter sets a timeout (in seconds) to scan a file.
 If a file scan takes too long because of a big file, you can adjust the timeout here.

 YARA_CLEAN